donovan-h-parks/RefineM/README.md

 *Improve completeness:*
 * identify contigs with similarity to specific reference genome(s)
 * identify contigs with compatible GC, coverage, and tetranucleotide signatures
-* indetify partial population genomes which should be merged together (requires [CheckM](https://github.com/Ecogenomics/CheckM/wiki))
+* identify partial MAGs which should be merged together (requires [CheckM](https://github.com/Ecogenomics/CheckM/wiki))

 *Reducing contamination:*
 * taxonomically classify contigs within a genome in order to identify outliers